pyblish/pyblish-by-example/chapters/next_steps.md

 ### Next Steps

 So you've completed this guide on getting started with Pyblish, now what?
-Well, there are a few options.
+Here are some options.

 - Continue learning from [intermediate resources](http://learn.pyblish.com) (see bottom of page).
 - Join the [forums](http://forums.pyblish.com/) and delve into advanced topics, such as [Pyblish Magenta](http://forums.pyblish.com/t/pyblish-magenta/79).